 The AMR Industry Alliance was established in 2017.
 Representing a diverse coalition of biotechnology, diagnostics, generics, and large research-based biopharmaceutical companies and associations, the Alliance drives progress on AMR by the life sciences industry.
-Approximately 100 life companies and trade associations from 20 countries, it covers 30% of the volume of sales and close to nearly all novel products.
-The 2020 edition of the AMR Industry Alliance report to be released on 16 January will provide a unique snapshot of the life sciences industry’s collective efforts and leadership in delivering on their commitments to tackle the rise of antimicrobial resistance on the global level.
+With approximately 100 companies and trade associations from 20 countries, it covers nearly one third of the global antibiotic supply and the majority of novel products.

 AMR INDUSTRY ALLIANCE MEMBERS